scaleoutsean/ibm-block-csi-driver/santricity/README.md

 ## Snapshot Support

-Upstream (IBM Block Driver CSI) does not implement Volume Group Snapshots as of v1.13.2.
-Therefore, only individual volume snapshots are currently available in this patch.
+Upstream (IBM Block Driver CSI) does not implement Volume *Group* Snapshots as of v1.13.2.
+Therefore, only individual volume snapshots are currently available in this patch as well.

 For snapshot provisioning and deletion to work, make sure that Kubernetes external snapshotter CRDs, Snapshot Controller, and an appropriate `VolumeSnapshotClass` are installed in your cluster.